nickpisacane/middleman/README.md

 The Cache really manages an index of "keys" that are associated with "entries" in the store.
-The keys also contain the size in bytes of the associated entry, which allows the LRU to properly manage the keys.
+The keys also contain the size in bytes of the associated entry, which allows the LRU work properly.
 Basically, when a key is evicted, a call is made to the store to deleted that entry.
 This allows the LRU to work even with out-of-memory stores.
 See [Implementing a Store](#implementing-a-store) for more details.